kby-ai/facecapture-web/README.md

 # facecapture-web
-We implemented our Face SDK in javascript on the web front end
+We implemented our Face SDK on the web front end via Javascript

 Please check the following link: